 Before saltwater crocodiles became a protected species in 1974 they were hunted almost to extinction.
 From that date, crocodile farming and taking crocodiles from the wild became subject to strict State regulations.
 At Edward River, on the Gulf of Carpenteria in North Queensland, commercial crocodile farming was developed to benefit the local Aboriginal people.
 The farm now concentrates on raising hatchlings which it supplies to other crocodile farms.
 It is the only farm with a (somewhat controversial) licence to collect crocodile eggs from the wild.

 Commercial crocodile farming began in the Northern Territory in 1979 and operates under the NT Crocodile Industry Management Program.
 Farmed crocodiles are produced mainly through captive breeding or the regulated sustainable harvesting of eggs from the wild.
 A limited number of hatchlings and juveniles can also be harvested from the wild.
 Research indicates that taking eggs from the wild does not adversely affect crocodile populations, as eggs and hatchlings typically have a very low rate of survival.

-According to AgriFutures Australia, the main product of crocodile farms is skins, which are mostly exported used to produce premium leather used for fashion accessories.
+According to AgriFutures Australia, the main product of crocodile farms is skins, which are mostly exported and used to produce premium leather for fashion accessories.
 Crocodile meat is sold domestically and exported.
 It is considered a succulent white meat that is low in fat and high in protein.
-Because of its low fat content it is best cooked like lean pork or chicken.
+Because of its low fat content, it is best cooked like lean pork or chicken.
 Crocodile meat has begun to appear in more restaurants as a result of a renewed interest in Australian indigenous foods.